 Don't Complicate it

-Solving problems at work can be confusing.
-With a variety of different tools, it’s common for people in the same company to use different approaches and different terminology.
+Problems can be confusing.
+Your problem-solving process shouldn’t make them more confusing.
+With a variety of different tools available, it’s common for people in the same company to use different approaches and different terminology.
 This makes problem solving problematic.
 It shouldn’t be.

-Some companies use 5-Why, some use Fishbone diagrams, and some categorize incidents into generic buckets like "human error" and "procedure not followed."
-Some problem-solving methods have 6 steps, some have 8 steps, and some have 14 steps.
+Some companies use 5Whys, some use fishbone diagrams, and some categorize incidents into generic buckets like "human error" and "procedure not followed."
+Some problem-solving methods have six steps, some have eight steps and some have 14 steps.
 It’s easy to understand how employees get confused.

-6-sigma is a widely recognized tool.
-It has 5 steps with its own acronym - DMAIC.
-The steps are define, measure, analyze, improve and control.
-The first two steps define and measure the problem.
+6-sigma is another widely recognized problem-solving tool.
+It has five steps with its own acronym, DMAIC: define, measure, analyze, improve and control.
+The first two steps are for defining and measuring the problem.
 The third step is the analysis.
-And the fourth and fifth steps, improve and control, are about solutions.
+And the fourth and fifth steps are improve and control, and address solutions.

 3 Basic Steps of Problem Solving

-The level of detail within a problem changes based on the magnitude of an issue, but the basic steps of problem solving remain the same regardless of the type of problem.
-As the name suggests, problem-solving starts with a problem.
-It ends with solutions.
-And the step in the middle is the analysis.
+As the name suggests, problem solving starts with a problem and ends with solutions.
+The step in the middle is the analysis.
+The level of detail within a problem changes based on the magnitude of an issue, but the basic steps of problem solving remain the same regardless of the type of problem:

 Step 1.
 Problem